Shooter wanted after killing at least 1 at convenience store

-HOUSTON, Texas (KTRK) --An active search is taking place for suspects following a fatal shooting on Hollister Street.
+HOUSTON, Texas (KTRK) --An investigation continues as authorities keep searching for the suspects of a fatal shooting at a convenience store in northwest Houston.

 Houston police responded at about 5:02 p.m. to a call of a reported shooting at the 4000 block of Hollister Street, near Clay Road at the T&T Food Mart.